zammad/zammad-user-documentation/basics/create-tickets.rst

 -----------------

 As you already know, there are additional ticket attributes like group, priority and owner you can set.
-Because this works pretty much the same for ticket updates, this section lives in a :doc:`separate page <attributes>`.
+Visit :doc:`ticket-basics` to learn more about them.